 I by no means expect you to share my same biases, in fact, I hope you do not and that at one point or another we can discuss why you think I am wrong, as that is the only way I can learn.

-Electricity, digital logic, code, computers, embedded systems, these things are all around us every second of everyday.
+Electricity, digital logic, code, computers, embedded systems - these things are all around us every second of everyday.
 As I type this I’m wearing a smart watch, I have a smart phone in my pocket, and I’m using a desktop computer.
-Each of these devices contains dozens of smaller computers, power supplies, wireless interfaces, etc. My goal with this is to teach you how all of this works and how to use it from transistors to high level code to useful user applications.
+Each of these devices contains dozens of smaller computers, power supplies, wireless interfaces, etc. My goal with this is to teach you how all of this works and how to work with it from transistors to high level code to useful user applications.

-I will be assuming you are of reasonable technical ability already- that is the concept of how to proficiently use most types of generic software like text editors, navigation of a file manager, etc. Furthermore, while I will go into high level math, chemistry, and physics, I don’t think they’re strictly needed for every reader as knowing these things is typically not actually useful in the daily life of someone who works on any of this beyond those that are doing cutting edge research or are planning to teach.
+I will be assuming you are of reasonable technical ability already- that is I assume you can proficiently use most types of generic software, navigate a file manager, etc. Furthermore, while I will go into high level math, chemistry, and physics, I don’t think they’re strictly needed for every reader as knowing these things is typically not actually useful in the daily life of someone who works on any of this beyond those that are doing cutting edge research or are planning to teach.
 In either of those cases you should actually go to college instead of reading this.
 For everyone else, welcome.
 This site aims to save you going to college, getting hundreds of thousands of dollars in debt, and taking classes full of useless information you will inevitably forget and for which employers don’t care about to begin with.

 Before we get started there are a few things I recommend reading and watching first.
 These should give you a bit of an overview of some of the things that will be covered to give you at least a tiny bit of familiarity as each concept comes up.